psycopg/psycopg/docs/advanced/adapt.rst

   or `~psycopg.Cursor`.

 - Every context object derived from another context inherits its adapters
-  mapping: cursors created from a connection inherit the connection's configuration.
+  mapping: cursors created from a connection inherit the connections configuration.

   By default, connections obtain an adapters map from the global map